chris-macadam/c-sharp-minicapstonemodule1-team3/ProjectNotes.md

 # Vending Machine Application

 ## To Do
-- make everything we can as case-insensitive as possible
-- Add sick coin dispensing animations
 - figure out sound so we can have sick coin dispensing sounds.
 Maybe ask Mac about media player stuff
 - maybe we could use some more try/catch blocks
 - Fun little icons for each kind of ISellable to display?